unnecessary-abstraction/tuna/README.md

 The command for other Linux distros is left as an excersize for the reader.

-Once the dependencies are met, the software can be build and installed via invocation of `make` in the root directory of the project:
+Once the dependencies are met, the software can be build and installed via invocation of `configure` followed by `make` in the root directory of the
+project:

+	./configure
 	make
 	make install

-That's all there is to it.
+That's all there is to it for installation with default settings.
+However, several settings can be overridden by providing arguments to the configure script.
+For example, to install in an alternative directory `~/tuna`, the configure call would be:

+	./configure --prefix=~/tuna

+Other settings will be documented soon...

+It is also possible to build the sources out of tree:

+	mkdir ../tuna-build
+	cd tuna-build
+	../tuna/configure
+	make
+	make install

+The configure script should be able to find the source tree based on the path used to execute it.
+However the search is fairly naive and could easily get lost.
+I hope to improve this soon.

 [GPL-local]: COPYING
 [GPL-online]:http://www.gnu.org/licenses/gpl-2.0.html